Ayana-Inria/CFC-MCRF/README.md

 The script will automatically:

 1. build the PRISMA dataset,
-2. train the selected neural model,
+2. train the selected neural model (ViT or CNN),
 3. save the checkpoint in `checkpoints/`,
 4. extract activations and posteriors,
 5. save MATLAB-compatible .mat tensors in `PRISMA_Tensors/`.